DevExpress/devextreme-documentation/concepts/05 UI Components/Switch/00 Getting Started with Switch/00 Getting Started with Switch.md

 #include tutorials-intro-installationnote

-The Switch component allows users to switch between two states: ON (when the value is `true`) and OFF (when the value is `false`).
+The Switch component allows users to switch between two states: ON (the value is `true`) and OFF (the value is `false`).

 This tutorial shows how to add Switch to a page and configure its core features.
-As a result, you will create the following UI component:
+The following sample shows the customization result:

 <div class="simulator-desktop-container" data-view="/Content/Applications/22_1/GettingStartedWith/Switch/index.html, /Content/Applications/22_1/GettingStartedWith/Switch/index.js, /Content/Applications/22_1/GettingStartedWith/Switch/index.css"></div>